asadm/asadm.github.io/blogposts/eb1.md

 Other criterias that may apply to you:

-- **Evidence that you command a high salary or other significantly high remuneration in relation to others in the field:** If you are paid well (like top 5% of the industry), you may qualify for this.
+- **Command a high salary or other significantly high remuneration in relation to others in the field:** If you are paid well (like top 5% of the industry), you may qualify for this.

-- **Evidence of your membership in associations in the field which demand outstanding achievement of their members:** If you are a member of a prestigious association (like YC probably), you may qualify for this.
+- **Membership in associations in the field which demand outstanding achievement of their members:** If you are a member of a prestigious association (like YC probably), you may qualify for this.

 ## RFE
 USCIS has started to be more stingy with EB1s so expect an RFE.
 More often than not, you are going to get one (or more).